MoserMichael/python-obj-system/README.md

 - [Python decorators](https://github.com/MoserMichael/python-obj-system/blob/master/decorator.md)
 - Also see my text on [Python import system](https://github.com/MoserMichael/pythonimportplayground)

-Each lesson is a python program, the output of that program is a lesson, rendered a markdown text.
+Each lesson is a python program, the output of that program is the rendered markdown text that makes up the lesson.
+This approach gives me some confidence about the quality of the material.

 I am using a kind of [literate programming tool](https://en.wikipedia.org/wiki/Literate_programming) developed for this course.
 The tool is right here in this repository, in the [mdformat package](https://github.com/MoserMichael/python-obj-system/tree/master/mdformat)